GACJ/callingitround/content/docs/calling/4_demystifying_in_out_make/index.md

      There is another call known as "Middle" that we won't cover in this section, but it can also be abbreviated with M. Often when there is a Middle (M) calling position available, the calling position used for making the fourths will be simply Fourths (F).

 [^3]:
-     It came up in the process of compiling this submodule that in fact, the two calling positions “Wrong and Home” used to be known as “Wrong and _Right_”.
+     It came up in the process of compiling this section that in fact, the two calling positions “Wrong and Home” used to be known as “Wrong and _Right_”.
 Conducting is definitely a living tradition and it has changed over time; clearly nothing here is set in stone!
 But I am setting down what I believe to be common practice these days.

 [^4]:
      Technically, there’s also “Home” for when long fifths are made, but this is more often just thought of as being unaffected!